ucl-team-8/ucl-team-8.github.io/research/_research.md

   <img src="{{ site.baseurl }}/assets/photos/vis-event-matching.png" style="width: 40%; float: right">
 </a>

 Understanding what the column headings mean was one part however actually understanding what the data means is another.
 We started going through the data by hand however this seemed to be inefficient.
-Therefore, we started researching visualization technologies, like D3, to get a clear view on everything and identify common inconsistencies that our algorithm needs to be able to handle.
+Therefore, we started researching visualisation technologies, like D3, to get a clear view on everything and identify common inconsistencies that our algorithm needs to be able to handle.

-For this visualization, we used D3 and we kept the UI relatively simple.
+For this visualisation, we used D3 and we kept the UI relatively simple.
 In the top left corner, you can choose which Rolling Stock you want to analyze by selecting the appropriate gps_car_id.
 Then we display all of the GPS Reports of that Rolling Stock in the left column, ordered by time.
 We also state the type of the report and the Tiploc code of where the report was generated.

 Next, we use the Genius Allocations to find all of the Services that that particular Rolling Stock was planned to run.
 An algorithm goes through all the Trust Reports of these services and tries to match them to the correct GPS Report.
 We first check if the GPS Report is within a given time limit.
 Then we check if the event has the same Tiploc code and the same event type.
 If the algorithm finds a matching GPS Report for a given Trust Report, we display the Trust Report next to the appropriate GPS Report with a green circle.
 If no match if found, we still display the event but with a red circle.